textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new TextMagicApi();
-            var query = "A";  // string | Find recipients by specified search query var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var lists = 56;  // int? | Should lists be returned or not (optional)  (default to 0)
+            var query = "A";  // string | Find recipients by specified search query. var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var lists = 56;  // int? | Should lists be returned or not (optional)  (default to 0)